 deps section of your

 Project.toml.
-Hence it is reccomended to add only
+Hence it is recommended to add only

 ImageCore together with the exact sub-packages you need.
 You can use

 @which to find out the exact package and file a method/function belongs to.